dbrgn/chicken-coop/README.md

 - `PreClosing`: Waiting for `CLOSING_LUX_THRESHOLD` or `LATEST_CLOSING_TIME`
 - `Error`: Reachable from any state when something goes wrong (e.g. reading a sensor)

+If the firmware is in non-error state, the blue LED will toggle every second.
+If it's in error state, the LED will remain on.

 ## Firmware: Testing

 To run unit tests: